umartokyo/dp-reports/Extended Essay/extended_essay_clean_draft.md

 Stockfish's handcrafted heuristic evaluations designed by human experts, supported by high search speed (millions of nodes per second), is likely to produce moves that align with established human principles in chess.
 This ability to calculate deeply into the game suggests that it will have an advantage in sharp forcing positions where concrete calculation is necessary.

 LeelaChessZero's self-trained neural network evaluation function may deviate from established human strategic principles  in chess with higher priority on long-term compensations over immediate gain.
 Although its raw search speed is far lower (thousands of nodes per second), each node evaluation is richer than Stockfish's.
-This would potentially allow it to excel in planning ahead long-term by excelling at complex positions.
+This would potentially allow it to excel in planning long-term by excelling at strategically complex positions.

 In this paper, it is anticipated that the primary outcome will be the draw with LeelaChessZero winning the majority of the rest, primarily through superior handling of positional and imbalanced positions, while Stockfish will dominate in direct tactical encounters.
 ## Methodology